valory-xyz/docs/docs/products/index.md

 ![OracleKit](../images/oraclekit.svg){ align=left width=50}
 </figure>

-Autonolas toolkits are code repositories that you can fork to bootstrap common autonomous services.
+**Autonolas Toolkits** are code repositories that you can fork to bootstrap common autonomous services.

 !!! abstract "Learn more"